 Red Lodge Clay Center Long-Term Resident 2014-16

 Kirk Jackson is originally from Lewis Center, Ohio.
 He discovered clay, as an expressive material, while studying at The Ohio State University.
 While pursuing a BFA there, Kirk had the opportunity to spend a semester in Jingdezhen, China and also did a summer residency at Watershed Center for Ceramic Arts.
-After completing his BFA, he worked as Studio Manager at Watershed, participated in the Working Artist Program at Longwood University, and was a Resident Artist as well as instructor at Seward Park Clay Studio in Seattle, Washington.
-Kirk is a former Long-Term Resident at the Red Lodge Clay Center.
+After completing his BFA, he worked as Studio Manager at Watershed, participated in the Working Artist Program at Longwood University, was a Resident Artist as well as instructor at Seward Park Clay Studio.
+He then become a Long-Term Resident for two years at Red Lodge Clay Center and two years at the Clay Studio of Missoula.
+Kirk currently lives and works out of his own studio in Helena, Montana.